fejsplant/gambit-challenge/README.md

 # gambit-callenge
 ## Web app presenting TUF-2000M  data

-Gambit are in the posession of a TUF-2000M ultrasonic energy meter, with a Modubus interface, wicht is providing a live data feed to e website.
-This project is an answer to the Gambit Challenge, fetching the TUF-2000 data, parsinging, converting and presenting it in a human readable format.
+Gambit are in the possession of a TUF-2000M ultrasonic energy meter, with a Modubus interface, witch is providing a live data feed to e website.
+This project is an answer to the Gambit Challenge, fetching the TUF-2000 data, parsing, converting and presenting it in a human readable format.

-I have chosen "Option 2: Web or nativ app" to complete this task and created a web app hosted on a Amazon Web Service AWS.
+I have chosen "Option 2: Web or native app" to complete this task and created a web app hosted on a Amazon Web Service AWS.

-The project is implemented using using PHP, javascriopt/jquery and css.
-PHP is the back bone of the project, doing all the heavy lifting such as parsing and converting the data in the back end and prviding the actual web page.
-The information is moved between the back and frontend with javascript/jquery and ajax functions.
-The data fetched yhis way is then presented in a clear, easaly readable table.
-Teh visluaization, the looks, of the table is governed by CSS
+The project is implemented using PHP, JavaScript/jQuery and CSS.
+PHP is the back bone of the project, doing all the heavy lifting such as parsing and converting the data in the back end and providing the actual web page.
+The information is moved between the back and frontend with JavaScript/jQuery and Ajax functions.
+The data fetched this way is then presented in a clear, easily readable table.
+The visualization, i.e. the looks, of the table is governed by CSS

-The web app itself is hostend on a Amazon AWS server configured with elastik beanstalk.
+The web app itself is hosted on a Amazon AWS server.

-The project consists of a PHP backend simply called backend.php and a frontend webpage called main.php.
+The project consists of a PHP backend simply called “backend.php” and a frontend webpage called “main.php.”

-The flow is as followes. when teh web page is loaded it sends a request to the packend through ajax, requesting the TUF-2000 data.
-The backend receives the request fetches the data and begins to parse and convert it wioth the the aid of differnte conversion helper functions.
-And deposits the parsed data in a array witch is JSON-encoded and sent back to the frontend.
-In the frpnt end the received data is looped through and used to build a inforation table wich is presented to the user.
+The flow is as follows: when the web page is loaded it sends a request to the backend through ajax, requesting the TUF-2000 data.
+The backend receives the request fetches the data and begins to parse and convert it with the aid of different conversion helper functions.
+And deposits the parsed data in an array witch is JSON-encoded and sent back to the frontend.
+In the front end the received data is looped through and used to build a table which is presented to the user.

-This process is can also be manually triggerd by clicking the "Fetch data" button on the webpage.
+This process is can also be manually triggered by clicking the "Fetch data" button on the webpage.

 ## Future improwments